WRITING HINTS & TIPS for Exams

 • Write about a topic you are familiar with experiences you have witnessed, or have been a part of, are certainly the topics that you know well and you can expand on.

+Use different styles and devices to make your writing interesting.
 Some examples are shown below: (there are many more!)

 1. Suspense – mental uncertainty, excitement as to the outcome; keeps you on the edge of your seat